stephaniemay/CSC2463/README.md

-# CSC2463 Assignments and Project by Stephanie Mayberry
+# CSC2463 Assignments and Projects by Stephanie Mayberry